pomofomo/ffmpeg-to-webrtc/README.md

 go run . <path/to/file.ivf>
 ```

-You can test this in another shell via `curl localhost:9999/offer`

 ### Connect the browser

-Copy the string on terminal to the clipboard, and paste it in the website
+One you see "Ready" in logs, click on "Start Session".

 Now you see the video

 ## Operating Systems

 I only tested this on Ubuntu Linux.
-I *should* work on MacOS
+It *should* work on MacOS